AHZR199/Mosquito-Species-Identification-Model/README.md

 conda activate (env_name)

+## To Run the Files to Create the Model
+Change the directories used to save the checkpoints and obtain the images within the main.py file (lines 32 and 33)

 # Running the Web App

+The Flask app has only been tested on a HPC specifically the ARC HPC at the University of Calgary, however, it can run on a local machine with a GPU.

 ## On Unix Systems
-1. Run an interactive session on one of ARC's GPU nodes
+1. Open Terminal, ssh and Login to ARC, and Run an interactive session on one of ARC's GPU nodes

 Here is the command for that: